Cambridge, Massachusetts: Tour group in front of the Harvard University Science Center, via APCortizasJr / iStock.com

 The Harvard Museum of Natural History is the most visited attraction at Harvard, attracting more than 250,000 visitors annually.
 It is renowned for its collections of fossils and minerals and exhibits on evolution and the natural world.
 The Great Mammal Hall is very popular with children, but its most treasured collection is the Ware Collection of Blaschka Glass Models of Plants, better known as the “Glass Flowers."

 The MIT Museum is the perfect outing for STEAM (science, technology, engineering, art, and math) devotees.
-It is divided into thematic areas, so whatever strikes a techie’s fancy can be found there, from computers to photographs to games from its 1.5 million-piece collection.
+It is organized into thematic areas, so whatever strikes a techie’s fancy can be found there, from computers to photographs to games, all from its 1.5 million-piece collection.

-The Harvard Art Museums are a haven for art lovers.
-It is three museums in one.
-The Fogg Museum showcases the works of van Gogh, Paul Gauguin, Claude Monet, Edgar Degas, and others.
-The Busch-Reisinger is the only museum in North America dedicated to studying art from the German-speaking countries of Central and Northern Europe.
-The Arthur M. Sackler Museum highlights Asian art, with the widest collection of archaic Chinese jades outside China.
+The Harvard Art Museums are a paradise for art enthusiasts, comprising three connected museums.
+The Fogg Museum features works by van Gogh, Paul Gauguin, Claude Monet, Edgar Degas, and others.
+The Busch-Reisinger is uniquely focused on art from German-speaking regions of Central and Northern Europe, and it is the only such museum in North America.
+The Arthur M. Sackler Museum emphasizes Asian art, boasting the largest collection of archaic Chinese jades outside mainland China.

 Annual Festivals